cliedl/neural_network_MNIST_numpy/README.md

 ## Implementing a neural network from scratch using numpy

-This repository shows how to use numpy to implement a simple three-layer neural network.
+This repository shows how to use numpy to implement a simple three-layer (dense) neural network.
 The network is then trained on the MNIST dataset in order to learn how to predict hand-written digits from images.